-- Rewards programs can be complicated – While having the option to transfer points to airline and hotel partners sounds good in theory, navigating the rules of airline and hotel programs can be confusing and exhausting, which is why many people stick to cash back instead.
+- Rewards programs can be complicated – While having the option to transfer points or miles to airline and hotel partners sounds good in theory, navigating the rules of airline and hotel programs can be confusing and exhausting, which is why many people stick to cash back instead.

 How often do you need to travel to make a travel card worthwhile?

 If you’re someone who only travels occasionally and may not ever take advantage of airport lounge access, TSA Precheck or other premium travel benefits, you may be wondering if you should bother with a travel credit card.
 Shouldn’t you earn cash back instead?